 Dr. Bergstresser-Simpson has a wide variety of experience in the medical field.
 Growing up in a family of medical experts, she developed an interest in therapy and medicine at an early age.
 After completing her degree in psychology, she began to explore many different facets of the medical field.
 She served as a research assistant for autism and Alzheimer’s programs at Vanderbilt University Medical Center, was the office manager and certified medical coder for Northfield Family Practice in Murfreesboro, Tennessee, and attended the Masters in Business Administration program at Trevecca Nazarene University to hone her understanding of business in medical practice.
 Along the way, she discovered occupational therapy and found it to be the perfect combination of her expertise and interests.
-Her experience has given her the opportunity to connect with a broad range of ages in both rural and urban communities, with focus on skilled nursing, acute care and assistive technology.
-She recently completed continuing education programs in Handwriting Without Tears and AMBUCS Amtrykes.
+Her experience has given her the opportunity to connect with a broad range of ages in both rural and urban communities, with focus on skilled nursing, acute care, schools and assistive technology.

-Dr. Bergstresser-Simpson is a native of Melbourne, Florida, and currently resides in picturesque Bell Buckle, Tennessee, with her husband and two children in the residential community of one of the nation’s oldest boarding schools.
+Dr. Bergstresser-Simpson is a native of Melbourne, Florida, and currently resides in picturesque Bell Buckle, Tennessee, with her husband, two children and three cats in the residential community of one of the nation’s oldest boarding schools.
 She is a musician and crafter and enjoys using her expertise in occupational therapy to create hands-on learning activities for her children.
-She is also an avid traveler and loves exploring local and world cultures.
+She is also an avid traveler and loves exploring local and world cultures